greenelab/phenoplier_manuscript/manuscript.md

 ![
 **Drug-disease prediction performance for gene-based and LV-based approaches.**
 The receiver operating characteristic (ROC) (left) and the precision-recall curves (right) for a gene-based and LV-based approach.
+"Random" refers to the average precision of a hundred classifiers with randomly permuted scores, where the error band represents the 95% confidence interval.
 AUC: area under the curve; AP: average precision.
 ](images/drug_disease_prediction/roc_pr_curves.svg "ROC-PR curves for drug-disease prediction"){#fig:drug_disease:roc_pr width="80%"}